sagarkalel/grid_camera/README.md

 1. **Camera not initializing**: Ensure you've added all required permissions and followed the camera plugin setup.
 2. **Black screen**: Check if the camera permission is granted at runtime.
 3. **Grid not visible**: Verify that the gridColor contrasts with your camera preview.
-4. **gradle error**: To overcome this problem, you'll need to upgrade gradle version to latest version OR uou can use "grid_camera" package's old version (e.g grid_camera: ^0.0.3 or grid_camera: ^0.0.6).
+4. **gradle error**: To overcome this problem, you'll need to upgrade gradle version to latest version OR uou can use "grid_camera" package's old version (e.g grid_camera: ^0.0.8).

 For more specific camera-related issues, please refer to the [camera plugin's troubleshooting guide](https://pub.dev/packages/camera#troubleshooting).